Coplay Fire Department

 It is our mission to provide effective fire prevention, fire suppression, property protection and life safety services to the residents and visitors of our community.

-We currently have 14 active members, including the Fire Chief, Deputy Fire Chief, and Fire Police.
+We currently have 28 active Volunteer members, including the Fire Chief, Deputy Fire Chief, and Volunteer Fire Fighters.

 We train on minimum every Monday night from